pecheylauren02/mp2-supervillain-personality-quiz/README.md

 #### Footer

-- The footer contains the text "Made By Lauren Pechey" and links to my relevant social media sites so that it can be used as a portfolio project
+- The footer contains the text "Made By Lauren Pechey" and links to my relevant social media sites so that it can be used as a portfolio project.
-- The footer social icons have aria labels to improve accessibility
+- The footer social icons have aria labels to improve accessibility.
-- The footer social icons have a hover effect with a smooth colour transition
+- The footer social icons have a hover effect with a smooth colour transition.
-- The footer is responsive on all screen sizes
+- The footer is responsive on all screen sizes.

 <details><summary>Screenshots</summary>